 Mohs surgery is a technique where Dr. Mikell removes the cancerous lesion one layer at a time until he finds healthy tissues.
 The goal of Mohs surgery is to remove all the cancer cells while keeping your healthy tissue intact.

 Dr. Mikell uses Mohs surgery for both basal cell carcinomas and squamous cell carcinomas with great success.
+In addition, Dr. Mikell employs a cosmetic closure technique that is aesthetically pleasing to reduce the affects of scaring from the Mohs cancer-removal procedure.

 If you’d like to learn more about skin cancer and how to treat it, call Dermatology Associates of the Lowcountry, or use the convenient booking tool online to schedule a consultation.